GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

-Additionally, we optionally refine the semantic boundaries of Gaussians using auxiliary segmentation masks generated by Grounded SAM 2~\cite{GroundedSAM}.
-The segmentation head, composed of MLP layers, predicts segmentation maps $\hat{S} = \text{MLP}(\hat{F})$, which are supervised with a cross-entropy loss:
+Additionally, segmentation supervision $S$ by Grounded SAM 2~\cite{GroundedSAM} is optionally adopted to refine the semantic boundaries.
+An auxiliary segmentation head composed of MLPs predicts segmentation maps upon the rendered features $\hat{S} = \text{MLP}(\hat{F})$, which are supervised with a cross-entropy loss: